Boris Nemtsov: Studies and academic career

-From 1976 to 1981, Nemtsov studied physics at N. I. Lobachevsky State University in the city of Gorky, receiving a degree in 1981.
+From 1976 to 1981, Nemtsov studied physics at State University of Gorky in the city of Gorky, receiving a degree in 1981.

 Aged 25 in 1985, he defended his dissertation for a PhD in Physics and Mathematics from the State University of Gorky.
 Until 1990, he worked as a research fellow at the Radiophysical Research Institute, and produced more than 60 academic publications related to quantum physics, thermodynamics and acoustics.

 He proposed a theoretical model for an acoustic laser and a novel design of antennas for space probes.

 Political career, 1986–2004

 In the wake of the Chernobyl disaster in 1986, Nemtsov organized a protest movement in his hometown which effectively prevented construction of a nuclear-fired boiler plant in the region.

 In 1989, Nemtsov unsuccessfully ran for the Soviet Congress of People's Deputies on a reform platform which for the time was quite radical, promoting ideas such as multiparty democracy and private enterprise.

 In Russia's first free elections of 1990, he ran for the Supreme Soviet of the Russian Republic representing Gorky, later renamed Nizhny Novgorod.
 Nemtsov was elected, the only non-communist candidate.
 He defeated twelve others.
 Once in Parliament he joined the "Reform Coalition" and "Centre-Left" political groups.

 In the Russian parliament, Nemtsov was on the legislative committee, working on agricultural reform and the liberalization of foreign trade.
 In this position he met Boris Yeltsin, who was impressed with his work.
-During the October 1991 attack on the government by Yeltsin opponents, Nemtsov vehemently supported the president and stood by him during the entire clash.
+During the August 1991 attempted coup by Soviet hardliners, Nemtsov vehemently supported the president and stood by him during the entire clash.
 After those events, Yeltsin rewarded Nemtsov's loyalty with the position of presidential representative in his home region of Nizhny Novgorod.

-In November 1991, Yeltsin appointed him Governor of the Nizhny Novgorod region.
+In November 1991, Yeltsin appointed him Governor of Nizhny Novgorod Oblast.
 He was re-elected to that position by popular vote in December 1995.
 His tenure was marked by a wide-ranging, chaotic free market reform program nicknamed "Laboratory of Reform" for Nizhny Novgorod and resulted in significant economic growth for the region.
 Nemtsov's reforms won praise from former British Prime Minister Margaret Thatcher, who visited Nizhny Novgorod in 1993.

 From the very outset of Nemtsov's tenure as governor, according to Serge Schmemann, Nemtsov "embarked on a whirlwind campaign to transform the region, drawing enthusiastic support from a host of Western agencies."
-Although the province was closed to foreigners for years and "there wasn't even enough paper money for the privatization program", he was optimistic about Moscow's future and consequently "pushed ahead on his own, even issuing his own money—chits, to be eventually exchanged for rubles that came to be known as 'Nemtsovki.'"
+Although the province was closed to foreigners for years and "there wasn't even enough paper money for the privatization program", he was optimistic about Moscow's future and consequently "pushed ahead on his own, even issuing his own money – chits, to be eventually exchanged for rubles that came to be known as 'Nemtsovki.'"
 Nemtsov very openly looked to the West as a model for Russia's future.
 Nemtsov, Schmemann observed, adopted the westernized title "Governor" rather than the Russian "Head of Administration".